Causal inference for calibrated scaling interventions on time-to-event processes: Efficiency theory for estimation

+In this section we summarize the main theoretical ingredients that underpin estimation and nonparametric inference for the target parameters defined in Section~\ref{sec:interventions}.
+We state the efficient influence curves for the \(\alpha\)-indexed parameters \(\Psi_x^{a,\alpha}(P) = \EE_{P^{{a,\alpha}}} [N^x(\tau)]\), for \(x \in \lbrace 1,z\rbrace\), describe how these efficient influence curves combine to yield efficient influence curves for the calibrated and composite targets, and summarize the second-order remainders and the resulting double robustness and rate requirements needed for asymptotically linear estimation.
+Full derivations and proofs are given in the Supplementary Appendices D, F and E.

-where the first subscript indicates the functional for which this is the efficient influence curve, the argument \(P\in\mathcal{M}\) tells us the distribution at which the curve is evaluated, and the superscript `\(*\)' signifies that this is the efficient influence curve.
+Since we will refer to several efficient influence curves, we briefly explain our notation.
+We write \( \phi^*_{\mathrm{functional}(), P}(O) \), where the first subscript indicates the functional for which this is the efficient influence curve, the argument \(P\in\mathcal{M}\) tells us the distribution at which the curve is evaluated, and the superscript `\(*\)' signifies that this is the efficient influence curve.
+Supplementary Material D provides derivations of all presented efficient influence curves.

 We begin by defining key components (clever covariates and weights) used in the expression of the efficient influence curve for the \(\alpha\)-indexed parameters.
-With the notation \(\Delta N^{\cdot}(t) = N^{\cdot}(t) - N^{\cdot}(t-)\), we define clever covariates as follows
+Clever covariates are defined as follows (\(x' = 1, \ldots, J, \ell,z\))